 - ¼ teaspoon salt

-- Pour the batter evenly into a 12-cup muffin pan.
+- Gently fold in the chocolate chips.
+Spoon even amounts of the batter into a 12-cup muffin pan.

 - Place 1-2 raspberries on each muffin top, slightly pressing them into the batter.